cosmos/cosmos-sdk/docs/core/proto-docs.md

 ### BasicFeeAllowance
 BasicFeeAllowance implements FeeAllowance with a one-time grant of tokens that optionally expires.
-The delegatee can use up to SpendLimit to cover fees.
+The grantee can use up to SpendLimit to cover fees.

 | Field | Type | Label | Description |